PlummersSoftwareLLC/Primes/PrimeUnicat/solution_1/README.md

   - `mem[addr1] -= mem[addr2]`
   - `mem[addr1] *= mem[addr2]`
   - `mem[addr1] //= mem[addr2]` (integer division)
-- Dereference a memory address (`mem[addr] = mem[mem[addr]]`.
+- Dereference a memory address (`mem[addr] = mem[mem[addr]]`).
 - Output the contents of memory address as a number or a ASCII/Unicode character to `stdout`.
 - Input an ASCII string from `stdin`, and store it to a consecutive set of memory addresses as the ASCII/Unicode value of each character with a null-termination.
-- Conditional jump to an instruction address if memory address contains a value greater than zero.
+- Conditionally jump to an instruction address if memory address contains a value greater than zero.
 - Unconditionally jump to an insruction address.
 - Exit the program.

 The amount of memory is arbitrarily large, each memory address can hold an arbitrarily large integer.
+Memory address `-1` is the instruction address.
+It is initialized to `-1`, and it is incremented before the start of each instruction.
+Therefore, any jump (conditionally or unconditionally) must be done to the desired instruction address minus 1.
+It should be noted that instruction memory is totally separate from the memory used by the program, so the program cannot modify itself.
 If you'd like a more in-depth description of the language, see [this article](https://sampleprograms.io/languages/unicat/).

 This is not intended as a serious solution.
 It was done more as a challenge to see if I could